-ECRC is part of the School of Molecular, Genetic and Population Health Sciences at the Western General Hospital.
+ECRC is part of the Edinburgh Medical School's Deanery of Molecular, Genetic and Population Health Sciences at the Western General Hospital.
 This centre, as part of a unit of Hospital-Based Clinical Subjects, was rated 5* in the most recent Research Assessment Exercise.

 We have 18 academic staff, 40 research staff, 35 support staff and 22 students.